 Dosages are available in various ranges, depending on the specific medication.

 Beta receptors are found all over the body and induce a broad range of physiologic effects.
-Blockage of these receptors with beta-blocker medications can lead to many adverse effects.
+The blockade of these receptors with beta-blocker medications can lead to many adverse effects.
 Bradycardia and hypotension are two adverse effects that may commonly occur.
 Fatigue, dizziness, nausea, and constipation are also widely reported.
 Some patients report sexual dysfunction and erectile dysfunction.

-Less commonly, bronchospasm presents in patients on beta blockers.
+Less commonly, bronchospasm presents in patients on beta-blockers.
 Asthmatic patients are at a higher risk.
 Patients with Raynaud syndrome are also at risk of exacerbation.
-Beta blockers can induce both hyperglycemia and mask the hemodynamic signs usually seen in a hypoglycemic patient, such as tachycardia.
+Beta-blockers can induce both hyperglycemia and mask the hemodynamic signs, usually seen in a hypoglycemic patient, such as tachycardia.

-Some patients report insomnia, sleep changes and nightmares while using beta blockers.
-This effect is more pronounced with beta blockers that cross the blood-brain barrier.
+Some patients report insomnia, sleep changes, and nightmares while using beta-blockers.
+This effect is more pronounced with beta-blockers that cross the blood-brain barrier.

 Carvedilol may increase edema in some patients.